 Artists, inventors, and business owners that want to protect their ownership of the ideas, images, and processes they've created will benefit from the services of an intellectual property lawyer.
 Intellectual property includes all of the ideas and work you have created, and you have the right to determine how it's used.
 An intellectual property attorney in your area can assist you with various issues from copyright to trademark to patent and licensing.

-Avvo has over 42,152 in-depth profiles on attorneys specializing in Intellectual Property matters.
+Avvo has over 44,503 in-depth profiles on attorneys who handle Intellectual Property matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.